Who we are

-BAC-IN, a Nottingham based, peer-led drug and alcohol support service provides culturally responsive recovery solutions for adults and families from Black, Asian and Minority Ethnic communities.
-An award winning service inspired and founded in 2003 by individuals in recovery.
+BAC-IN, a Nottingham based, specialist drug and alcohol recovery support service for individuals, families and young adults from Black, Asian and Minority Ethnic communities.
+An award winning, grassroots community service inspired and founded in 2003 by individuals in recovery.
 We believe support from others who have been through addiction is one of the most effective and therapeutic route to recovery.

 ‘In all walks of life we frame our understandings based on the lens we apply and the